PolymeshAssociation/polymesh-tools/docs/operator/README.md

     more than this.
 * **Controller account**: Select the Controller account created earlier.
 This account will also need a small amount of POLYX in order to start and stop validating.
 * **Value bonded**: How much POLYX from the Stash account you want to bond/stake.
-Note that you do not need to bond all of the POLYX in that account.
+You do not need to bond all of the POLYX in that account.
 Also, note that you can always bond more POLYX later.
 However, withdrawing any bonded amount requires to wait for the duration of the unbonding period.